Sacramento Federal Criminal Defense Lawyer

 …Office of Inspector General (OIG)?

 The OIG is the division of the U.S. Department of Health and Human Services that is tasked with “protect[ing] the integrity of Department of Health & Human Services (HHS) programs as well as the health and welfare of program beneficiaries.”
-The OIG aggressively targets healthcare providers and other individuals and entities suspected of Medicare, Medicaid, and Tricare fraud.
-And in criminal healthcare fraud cases, providers can face fines, prison time, program exclusion, and other penalties.
+The OIG targets healthcare providers, entities, and others suspected of Medicare, Medicaid, and Tricare fraud.
+In criminal healthcare fraud cases, providers can face fines, prison time, program exclusion, and other penalties.

 …Internal Revenue Service (IRS)?

-The IRS’s criminal enforcement division targets individuals and businesses suspected of underreporting income, underpaying taxes, and committing other violations of the Internal Revenue Code (IRC).
-Federal investigations involving suspected healthcare fraud, securities fraud, money laundering, and other financial crimes will often include criminal tax-related allegations as well.
+The IRS’s criminal enforcement division targets those suspected of unreported income, underpaying taxes, and committing other violations of the Internal Revenue Code (IRC).
+Suspected healthcare fraud, securities fraud, money laundering, and other financial crimes will often include criminal tax-related allegations.

 …Drug Enforcement Administration (DEA)?

-The DEA gets involved in cases involving alleged offenses involving controlled substances – including both illegal drugs and prescription medications.
-This includes the manufacturing and distribution of drugs such as cocaine, methamphetamine, and heroin as well as improper dispensing of prescription opioids and other addictive prescription drugs.
+The DEA is for cases with alleged offenses involving controlled substances.
+This includes both illegal drugs and prescription medications.
+Manufacturing and distribution of drugs such as cocaine, methamphetamine, and heroin is monitored.
+Also covered is the improper dispensing of prescription opioids and other addictive prescription drugs.

 Answers to FAQs: Facing an FBI, OIG, IRS, or DEA Investigation in Sacramento